learn-co-curriculum/phrg-git-commit-messages-and-amends/README.md

      run
 ```

-But our team does not understand why a rhino starts it's charge by stomping.
-Let's fill them in with a commit description:
+But our team does not understand why a rhino starts its charge by stomping.
+Let's inform them in with a commit description:

 ```
 $ git add app/models/rhino.rb